shivajipotnuru/Multi-Banking-Management-System/README.md

 ## Multi-Banking-Online-banking-Heterogenous-banking
-this project is based on Dbms & softwaere engoneering for total ptoject please feel free to contact shivajipotnuru12@gmail.com
+this project is based on Dbms & softwaere engineering

 * Multi Banking system has three modules
 1)Bank Admin